Aabis5004/nodepool/README.md

 A renter's SSH login is encrypted so only their wallet can read it.
 Their browser makes an encryption key from a wallet signature, and the agent encrypts the login to it.
 The ciphertext is public on-chain but useless to anyone but the renting wallet.
 Works with any wallet.

 The renter runs in a container with capped memory, CPU, and processes, and no access to your real files.

-## Deploy your own contract

-Only if you want a separate marketplace.

-    npm install
-    npx hardhat compile
-    npx hardhat run scripts/deploy.js --network baseSepolia

-The deployer wallet needs Base Sepolia ETH.
-After deploying, set the new address in frontend/index.html, agent/.env, and deployments.json so all three match.
-A fresh deploy starts empty.

-## Tools used

-- Base Sepolia, chain ID 84532
-- Solidity contract, built with Hardhat
-- Renter containers run linuxserver/openssh-server
-- Public access via ngrok TCP tunnels
-- Login encryption with tweetnacl (X25519 + Poly1305)

-## Known limitations

-The device wallet's gas is funded manually for now.
-One rental per machine at a time. ngrok's free tier has usage limits; a paid plan or another tunnel can be swapped in without code changes.
-ENDOFREADME
-echo "README written"; head -5 ~/hackathon/README.md</parameter>